angeloleandro/web-ui/README.md

 **WebUI:** is built on Gradio and supports most of `browser-use` functionalities.
 This UI is designed to be user-friendly and enables easy interaction with the browser agent.

-**Expanded LLM Support:** We've integrated support for various Large Language Models (LLMs), including: Google, OpenAI, Azure OpenAI, Anthropic, DeepSeek, Ollama etc. And we plan to add support for even more models in the future.
+**Expanded LLM Support:** We've integrated support for various Large Language Models (LLMs), including: Google, OpenAI, Azure OpenAI, Anthropic, DeepSeek, Ollama, OpenRouter etc. And we plan to add support for even more models in the future.

 **Custom Browser Support:** You can use your own browser with our tool, eliminating the need to re-login to sites or deal with other authentication challenges.
 This feature also supports high-definition screen recording.